 - An in-order RISC-V core written in System Verilog.
-See Ariane Core for more information.
+Previously called Ariane.
+See CVA6 Core for more information.

 - A decoupled vector architecture co-processor.
 Hwacha currently implements a non-standard RISC-V extension, using a vector architecture programming model.
 Hwacha integrates with a Rocket or BOOM core using the RoCC (Rocket Custom Co-processor) interface.
 See Hwacha for more information.

 - A fixed-function accelerator for the SHA3 hash function.
 This simple accelerator is used as a demonstration for some of the Chipyard integration flows using the RoCC interface.

 - A Network Interface Controller (NIC) designed to achieve up to 200 Gbps.

 - System components implemented by SiFive and used by SiFive projects, designed to be integrated with the Rocket Chip generator.
 These system and peripheral components include UART, SPI, JTAG, I2C, PWM, and other peripheral and interface devices.

 - Digital components required for integration with high speed serial links.